-We have recently visited UK Parliament as part of our 5-day London itinerary (stay tuned for daily break downs with videos!).
+We have recently visited UK Parliament as part of our 5-day London itinerary (here are our youtube daily videos).
 We would have visited the Parliament even if we only had 1 or 2 days in the city!
 You might not always agree with UK politics but there is no denying that UK Parliament is a fascinating institution to include on your London itinerary – with or without the kids!

 We have booked a Saturday audio guide tour and enjoyed moving at our own pace (scroll to the end of the post for other visiting options).

 To book your other London experiences, check out Get Your Guide suggestions.